 biodiversity hotspots during times of conflict, it will likely trigger self-reinforcing feedback loops between the environment and resource-based conflicts.

 Baral N. and Heinen J. (2005) The Maoist People’s War and Conservation in Nepal.
 Cambridge University Press: Politics and the Life Sciences.
-Volume 24, No. 1, Pages 2-11.
+Volume 24, number 1, pages 2-11.

 Butsic V., Baumann M., Shortland A., Walker S. and Kummerle T. (2015) Conservation and conflict in the Democratic Republic of Congo: The impacts of warfare, mining, and protected areas on deforestation.
 Biological Conservation.